cncf/tag-runtime/wgs/cnai/onboarding/index.md

 ## Step 6: Join the Twice Monthly Online Meetings

-Last but not least, do try to attend the twice montly meetings to stay connected with the group, engage in discussions, and contribute to existing or new projects/initiatives.
+Last but not least, do try to attend the twice monthly meetings to stay connected with the group, engage in discussions, and contribute to existing or new projects/initiatives.
 Add the CNCF calendar for call details which also includes the date/time for AI working group meetings: [https://www.cncf.io/calendar/](https://www.cncf.io/calendar/).

 We currently meet the 2nd and 4th Friday at 8 am pst.